TALISMAN: DIGITAL 5th EDITION MANUAL

 Object of the Game

-The first player to obtain a Talisman, reach the Crown of Command in the centre of the board and defeat the dragon wins the game.
+The first player to obtain a Talisman, reach the Crown of Command in the centre of the board and defeat the Elder Dragon wins the game.
 Future house rules and expansions will modify the ending of the game.

 Number of Players